chandan07cse/Elham/README.md

 ```

 # Elham Migrations & Seeding
-- As Elham used [Phinx](https://phinx.org/) for migrations, so to use phinx command just run from the terminal
+- As Elham used [Phinx](https://phinx.org/) for migrations:palm_tree: & seeding:seedling:, so to use phinx command just run from the terminal
 ```sh
  echo "alias phinx='./phinx'" >> ~/.bash_aliases && source ~/.bash_aliases
 ```